Skip to Main Content

 Research Associate

-The Brown University project team is collaborating with our co-funders the Gates Foundation, Gates Ventures, and Wellcome to work closely with in-country research partners (ICRPs) in Brazil, Kenya, South Africa, and Vietnam.
+The Brown University project team served as the cross-country research partner (CCRP) for AWARE and collaborated closely with in-country research partners (ICRPs) in Brazil, Kenya, South Africa, and Vietnam, alongside our co-funders and thought partners at the Gates Foundation, Gates Ventures, and Wellcome.

 Our ICRPs include top researchers at the following universities: